KaichuangZhang/KaichuangZhang.github.io/index.md

 ---

 ## About Me

-I am a master student at [University of Texas Rio Grande Valley](https://www.utrgv.edu/), majoring Electrical Engineering in [Department of Electrical and Computer Engineering](https://www.utrgv.edu/ece/).
-Before UTRGV, I worked as a Research Developer at ISCAS(BeiJing) and Baidu(BeiJing) for about 3 years, which this give me a industrial experience on AI.
-And, my last school study was [Beijing University of Technology](https://www.bjut.edu.cn/) which I obtained my first one master degree majoring in Computer Technology.
-Now, I am focus on Communication-Efficiency, Privacy-Preservation, Byzantine-Robustness and Fairness of  Decentalized Federated Learning, following in [Dr.Ping Xu](https://sites.google.com/view/ping-xu-utrgv/home).
-For my long term goal (my whole life), I want use AI to benefit mankind, anyone human being, especially those in need.
+I am a master's student at [the University of Texas Rio Grande Valley](https://www.utrgv.edu/), majoring in Electrical Engineering in [Department of Electrical and Computer Engineering](https://www.utrgv.edu/ece/).
+Before UTRGV, I worked as a research developer at ISCAS(BeiJing) and Baidu(BeiJing) for about three years, giving me industrial AI experience.
+My last school study was [at Beijing University of Technology](https://www.bjut.edu.cn/), where I obtained my first master's degree, majoring in Computer Technology.
+I am focusing on Communication-Efficiency, Privacy-Preservation, Byzantine-Robustness, and Fairness of Decentralized Federated Learning, following in [Dr.Ping Xu](https://sites.google.com/view/ping-xu-utrgv/home).
+For my long-term goal (my whole life), I want to use AI to benefit humankind and every human being, especially those in need.

 ## Research Interests

-- **FEDERATED LEARNING:** Communication-Efficiency, Privacy-Preservation, Byzantine-Robustness and Fairness in Decentralized Federated Learning.
+- **FEDERATED LEARNING:** Privacy/Robustness/Fairness in Federated Learning.
 - **COMPUTER VISION:** Unsupervised Visual Representation Learning, Contrastive Learning.

 ## News

 - **[Feb.
-2023]** I am selected as CECS Outstanding Graduate Student of 2023 at UTRGV!
+2023]** I have been selected as CECS Outstanding Graduate Student of 2023 at UTRGV!

 - **[Sep.
-2023]** I received Presidential Research Fellowship of EECE in UTRGV, and will start my research in UTRGV from 2023 Fall semester.
+2023]** I received a Presidential Research Fellowship of EECE at UTRGV and will start my research there in the Fall semester of 2023.

 {% include_relative _includes/publications.md %}